MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

    > [!IMPORTANT]
    > If you leave permissions you don't want the group to have, scripts or tasks running on the agent can use the group permissions to perform actions you don't want them to perform.

-### Exercise 3: Manage agent pool permissions
+#### Task 3: Manage agent pool permissions

-In this exercise, you will manage permissions for the agent pool.
+In this task, you will manage permissions for the agent pool.

 1. In the web browser window displaying the Azure Devops portal, in the **Project settings** of the **eShopOnWeb** project, in the **Pipelines** section, select **Agent pools**.